arrenree/KDB-Problem-Sets/README.md

 / city = what you are filtering by
 ```

-[QSQL 9.72] Problem Set 2: From trade table, find the max price per symbol (without using fby)
+[QSQL 9.72] From trade table, find the max price per symbol, only return the sym and price columns (without using fby)

 ```q
 \l trades.q